 Organising your medications

-If you take multiple medications, many pharmacists can now pre-package these for you so that a dosette box isn’t needed.
+If you take multiple medications, many pharmacists can now pre-package these for you in a Webster pack, so that a dosette box isn’t needed.
 Never put your medications in other bottles as it is easy to forget which ones are which.

 Other points to consider:

 Check the ‘use by’ date on your medications

 Always consult your doctor if you are thinking of becoming pregnant

 Always keep medications out of children’s reach